Whyzanet/WhyzaGC/README.md

 I also have a ‘nano technology, ionizing anti EMF’ therapeutic volcanic pendant necklace which gives a relatively weak count of over 90 CPM, about 4.5 mSieverts/year.
 Its glossy product documentation has a long list of varied health benefits ( including fighting cancer cells and protection from harmful 5G technology ) if worn on the skin due to its ‘scalar energy’.

-I also picked up from United Nuclear a small speciman bottle of uranium ore chunks, a geiger counter test card and a Fiestaware plate, the latter having the greatest radiation emissions detected from all the samples I have.
+I also picked up from United Nuclear a small speciman bottle of uranium ore chunks, a geiger counter test card and a Fiestaware glazed plate, the latter having the greatest radiation emissions detected among all the samples I have.

 An airplane flight would also be an interesting test environment due to increased cosmic ( though less terrestrial ) radiation levels at altitude.
 Latitude also affects background cosmic radiation with higher levels the closer you are to the poles.
 Calculator available at https://jag.cami.jccbi.gov/